Bank of Brussels: History

 In 1871, Venetian Jewish banker Jacques Errera (banker)|Giacomo (Jacques) Errera created the Banque de Bruxelles with support from a group of Dutch and German financiers including his father-in-law, Frankfurt-born banker Joseph Oppenheim.
 Following the downturn of the mid-1870s, the fledgling bank encountered financial distress, and Errera had to liquidate and re-establish it in 1877 on a smaller scale.
 Its operations and investments grew rapidly in the late 19th century.

 In 1916, under the German occupation of Belgium during World War I, the Banque de Bruxelles took over the Banque Internationale de Bruxelles.
 The latter, established at 27 Avenue des Arts on the corner with Rue de la Loi, had been jointly created in 1898 by the Deutsche Bank, Darmstädter Bank, Disconto-Gesellschaft, Berliner Handels-Gesellschaft, and A. Schaaffhausen'scher Bankverein.

-In 1920, led by its new chairman Maurice Despret, the Banque de Bruxelles established the Crédit General du Congo (also known as Crégéco), legally registered in Léopoldville with administrative headquarters (siège administratif) at Rue Royale 66 in Brussels.
-In 1929, Banque de Bruxelles transferred Crégéco's banking operations to a newly created affiliate, the Banque Belge d'Afrique, while retaining Crégéco as a listed investment company.
+In 1920, led by its new chairman Maurice Despret, the Banque de Bruxelles established the Crédit General du Congo (also known as Crégéco), legally registered in Léopoldville with administrative headquarters (siège administratif) at the Bank of Brussels head office at Rue Royale 66 in Brussels.
+In 1924, the Bank of Brussels relocated its head office from 66, rue Royale to the former Palace of the Count of Flanders at 2, rue de la Régence.
+In 1929, it transferred Crégéco's banking operations to a newly created affiliate, the Banque Belge d'Afrique, while retaining Crégéco as a listed investment company.
 The BBA operated from the back of the Banque de Bruxelles building, at rue de Namur 3.
-In 1928, the bank also absorbed the Crédit Général Liégeois, established in Liège as a joint-stock bank since 1885.
+In 1928, the bank also absorbed two smaller peers: the Brussels-based Banque Matthieu, whose origins went back to 1754, and the Crédit Général Liégeois, established in Liège as a joint-stock bank since 1885.